facioquo/uswds-design-patterns/README.md

 `SASS/uswds-styles.scss` is an out of the box USWDS base for design pattern pages.

-The base `.site` familly of styles are for our regular dark themed site pages and components.
+`SASS/_site.scss` and the base `.site` family of styles are for our regular dark themed site pages and components.

 ## Contributor notes